The matrix taxonomy of finitely complete categories: Matrix classes

 Whenever the `left columns' of this matrix (i.e., columns left to the vertical line) belong to the affine subspace, so does the `right column' (the column right to the vertical line) thanks to the fact that

 For the same reason, $R$ will be strictly closed with respect to the remaining seven matrices.
+As a counter-example, let us remark that the ternary relation

+on the two element set $\{x,y\}$ is strictly $M_{221}$-closed but not (strictly) $M_{122}$-closed.
+It is thus neither $M$-sharp nor $M_{221}$-sharp as every row of $M_{122}$ is a row of $M_{221}$.
+However, one trivially has that $R'$ is $M_{111}$-sharp and $M_{222}$-sharp since both these matrices have a column of zeros.

-It will be useful to have a designated concept of an interpretation for the closedness property of sharpness: we define a \emph{reduction} of type $(S_1,\dots,S_{n'})$ of a matrix $M\in\M(n,m,k)$ to be a row-wise interpretation of type $(S_1,\dots,S_{n'})$ of some matrix $M'\in\M(n',m,k)$ whose every row is a row in~$M$, and where duplicate (left) columns of the row-wise interpretation have been (possibly) deleted as well as (left) columns (possibly) permuted or duplicated.
-Then an internal $n'$-ary relation between the objects $C_1,\dots,C_{n'}$ in a category $\mathbb{C}$ is $M$-sharp if and only if it is compatible with every reduction of $M$ of type $(\mathbb{C}(X,C_1),\dots,\mathbb{C}(X,C_{n'}))$ (for an arbitrary object~$X$).
+It will be useful to have a designated concept of an interpretation for the closedness property of sharpness.
+Given a sequence of sets $(S_1,\dots,S_{n'})$, we define a \emph{reduction} of type $(S_1,\dots,S_{n'})$ of a matrix $M\in\M(n,m,k)$ to be a matrix $M'''$ which can be obtained as follows: \begin{itemize} \item choose some matrix $M'\in\M(n',m,k)$ whose every row is a row in~$M$; \item choose some row-wise interpretation $M''$ of type $(S_1,\dots,S_{n'})$ of~$M'$; \item possibly duplicate and permute some (left) columns of $M''$ and possibly delete some duplicate (left) columns of $M''$ to obtain the reduction~$M'''$. \end{itemize} Then an internal $n'$-ary relation between the objects $C_1,\dots,C_{n'}$ in a category $\mathbb{C}$ is $M$-sharp if and only if it is compatible with every reduction of $M$ of type $(\mathbb{C}(X,C_1),\dots,$ $\mathbb{C}(X,C_{n'}))$ (for an arbitrary object~$X$).
+We say that a matrix $M'''$ is a \emph{reduction} of $M$ if it is a reduction of type $(S_1,\dots,S_{n'})$ of $M$ for some sets $S_1,\dots,S_{n'}$.
+Let us give a concrete example of a reduction of type $(\{0,1\},\{2,3\},\{4,5,6\})$ of the Mal'tsev matrix $M$ as in~(\ref{equ Maltsev matrix}).
+As a matrix $M'$ with three rows each of which is a row of~$M$, we can choose, e.g., the matrix $M_{121}$ as above.
+As a row-wise interpretation $M''$ of type $(\{0,1\},\{2,3\},\{4,5,6\})$ of $M_{121}$, we can choose, e.g., the matrix